Laser hair removal is a medical procedure that uses a concentrated beam of light (laser) to remove unwanted hair.

 At the consultation, discuss a treatment plan and related costs.
 Laser hair removal is usually an out-of-pocket expense.

-The doctor also will offer specific instructions to prepare for laser hair removal.
+The doctor will also offer specific instructions to prepare for laser hair removal.
 These might include:

 - Lightening your skin.
 Avoid any sunless skin creams that darken your skin.
-Your doctor also might prescribe a skin bleaching cream if you have a recent tan or darker skin.
+Your doctor might also prescribe a skin bleaching cream if you have a recent tan or darker skin.

 - Avoiding other hair removal methods.
 Plucking, waxing and electrolysis can disturb the hair follicle and should be avoided at least four weeks before treatment.